wendahere/GoGetter/Journal.md

 Wen Da decided to buy the level shifter.

-Mr Soh got the budget to $2500 and sent the PO to Mr Pau for fabrication.
+Mr Soh got the budget to $2500 and sent the PO to Mr Liow for fabrication.

 Reynard did stress test for Raspberry Pi.

 ### Weekends 05-06/12/2020

-Wen Da called Mr Pao and confirmed that he has Vendors@Gov and that he can start work.
+Wen Da called Mr Liow and confirmed that he has Vendors@Gov and that he can start work.

 Wen Da worked on flashing TMK on a Arduino Pro/Micro